farooqarahim/hbase-thrift2-client/README.md

 A simple, performant, connection-pooled, cached and promisified HBase client library for NodeJS.
+This repository is forked from https://github.com/exposebox/node-thrift2-hbase.
+Original repository only supported thrift 0.9.3 to support 0.98.4.
+Hence, I forked this new repository to use thrift 0.10.0
 ---

 # API